 Harding’s contract as music director extends through the 2022–2023 season.
 In 2019, he also accepted a new role as the orchestra’s first artistic director with an overall responsibility for the orchestra’s artistic vision.
 This expanded role also includes the opportunity to create brand new types of concert programmes and ways to present classical music in creative ways.

-In the winter of 2019–2020, baritone Peter Mattei sang his first Wozzeck, the title role of Alban Berg’s opera, at the Metropolitan in New York.
-In January 2020 he also performed Schubert’s Winterreise with pianist Lars-David Nilsson at Carnegie Hall in New York.
-Last season, the same duo went on an acclaimed Nordic concert tour with Winterreise that led to an album recording as well as a TV version for SVT.
+In the winter of 2020, baritone Peter Mattei sang his first Wozzeck, the title role of Alban Berg’s opera, at the Metropolitan in New York.
+In January, 2020, he also performed Schubert’s Winterreise with pianist Lars-David Nilsson at Carnegie Hall in New York.
+Last season, the same duo went on an acclaimed Nordic concert tour with Winterreise, which led to an album recording as well as a TV version for SVT.

-Last season, Peter appeared in the title role of Mozart’s Don Giovanni at both the Metropolitan and at Wiener Staatsoper.
-It gave him his international breakthrough, in Peter Brooks’ production at Aix-en-Provence, and remains one of his favourite roles.
-He has since performed it at prominent venues such as the Royal Swedish Opera, Scottish Opera, Opéra National de Paris and Teatro alla Scala.
+During 2020, Peter also appeared in the title role of Mozart’s Don Giovanni at both the Metropolitan, and at Wiener Staatsoper.
+The role gave him his international breakthrough in Peter Brooks’ production at Aix-en-Provence, and remains one of his favourite roles.
+He has since performed it at prominent venues, such as the Royal Swedish Opera, the Scottish Opera, the Opéra National de Paris, and the Teatro alla Scala.

 Peter made a sensational debut performance as Amfortas in Wagner’s Parsifal at the Metropolitan in the spring of 2013.
-The following season saw yet another success with Wolfram in Tannhäuser at Staatsoper Berlin.
-Among his many other roles are the count in Le Nozze di Figaro, the title role of Billy Budd, Don Fernando in Fidelio and Pentheus in Daniel Börtz’ The Bacchae, directed by Ingmar Bergman at the Royal Swedish Opera.
+The following season, he saw yet another success as Wolfram in Tannhäuser at Staatsoper Berlin.
+Among his many other roles are the Count in Le Nozze di Figaro, the title role of Billy Budd, Don Fernando in Fidelio, and Pentheus in Daniel Börtz’ The Bacchae, directed by Ingmar Bergman at the Royal Swedish Opera.

 John Lundgren started performing at the Royal Danish Opera already while studying in at the Royal Opera Academy in Copenhagen.
 He has performed dramatic baritone roles such as Rodrigo in Verdi’s Don Carlos, Count di Luna in Il Trovatore, Scarpia in Puccini’s Tosca and Tarquinius in Britten’s The Rape of Lucretia.
 He has also done several Wagner roles such as Kurwenal in Tristan und Isolde, Alberich in Der Ring des Nibelungen, Amfortas in Parsifal and recently the Wanderer in Siegfried in Leipzig 2015 and Wotan in Die Walküre at the Bayreuth Festival in 2016 and 2017.